Shivam0192873/Basic-Keylogger/README.md

-DISCLAIMER : OUR TOOLS ARE FOR EDUCATIONAL PURPOSES ONLY.
-DON'T USE THEM FOR ILLEGAL ACTIVITIES.
-YOU ARE THE ONLY RESPONSABLE FOR YOUR ACTIONS!
-OUR TOOLS ARE OPEN SOURCE WITH NO WARRANTY AND AS ARE.

 # Objective:
 The purpose of this project is to understand how a programming of a software is done in systematic manner and gain knowledge about software engineering and cybersecurity.